 Are you travelling by car in Germany?
 Make sure you have enough gas when you take the Autobahn or highway system.
 Running out of gas there is illegal, and violators face a large fine.
 Walking to a gas station is also not allowed.
 Considering that there are no mandated speed limits for some vehicles, that could be dangerous.

 Germans believe that it’s your responsibility to have enough gas whenever you travel.
 If your tank becomes empty, no one is to blame except you.

 Piazza San Marco or St. Mark’s Square is a popular tourist spot in Venice, Italy.
 It attracts over one million tourists a month.
 The place has plenty of pigeons, and people often flock (pardon the pun) there to feed the birds.
 Unfortunately, this 100-year-old practice is no longer allowed.

 Since 2008, the sale and distribution of grain to feed pigeons have been banned.
 Aside from the bird droppings that are difficult to clean, authorities said pigeons are destroying some marble statues and buildings.
 Birds peck at them to reach scraps of food blown by the wind and get stuck in small holes.
 Ignoring this ban can be expensive.
 So, unless you’re a bird brain, don’t forget this law.

 Are you struggling with legal problems like divorce, child custody, or immigration?
-Be sure to consult the experienced lawyers of Deo Volente (DV) Solicitors in Bedford, UK.
+Be sure to consult the experienced lawyers of Deo Volente (DV Solicitors).
 Our friendly solicitors have tailored solutions to help solve your legal woes.
 Visit us one of these days and ask for a free consultation.
 We are here to serve you!